Skip to main content

 Maestro Intro

-TestingBot provides a grid of remote iOS simulators and Android devices + emulators, ready to run your Maestro flows.
+TestingBot provides a grid of remote iOS and Android physical devices + emulators, ready to run your Maestro flows.

 Maestro is a mobile UI testing framework, which supports testing on both iOS and Android.
 You write flows, which are story-like tests, where you describe a specific flow in your mobile application.
 For example, you could have a login flow, or a checkout flow.